whosonfirst/whosonfirst-www-api/docs/methods.md

             "url": "http:\/\/whosonfirst.mapzen.com\/"
         },
         {
-            "description": "Missing - as in a placeholder for WOF records without a geometry.", "fullname": "Missing",
+            "description": "The source for this property is missing.
+For example, if a record in Who's On First was imported without a src:geom property, the source would be considered 'missing'.", "fullname": "Missing",
             "id": 404734213,
             "key": "",
             "license": "N\/A",
-            "license_text": "",
+            "license_text": "N\/A",
-            "license_type": "",
+            "license_type": "N\/A",
             "name": "missing",
             "prefix": "xx",
-            "url": ""
+            "url": "N\/A"
         },
         {
             "description": "Weighted means from Quattroshapes.
 Yerbashapes are a product of Mapzen for Who's On First.",